RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 8.md

 But she didn't listen to herself.

-The soft sensation of their continued kiss continued.
+The soft sensation of their kiss continued.

 Trouble wrapped an arm around her and made a desperate noise into her mouth.

 This was apparently something Trouble needed too.

-Debug was sure they'd be sharp and painful to hold close, but instead they shockingly fit into her embrace very well.
+Debug was sure Trouble would be sharp and painful to hold close, all bones and knobby bits.
+But instead, they shockingly fit into her embrace very well.

-She was sure she was just playing stand-in for Brunhilde and Trouble was also her stand-in for the tall dark lady she crushed on too.
+She was sure she was just playing stand-in for Brunhilde but Trouble was also her stand-in for the tall dark lady she crushed on, so they were probably even.

 Her hand on Trouble's chest pushed a little harder and cause them to lean further and further back making the kiss easier to deepen.